 Check the identity of the sheriff officers

-Sheriff officers carry with them an identity booklet.
-This booklet should contain a photograph of the officer in question and the crest of the Scottish court service.
+Sheriff officers carry with them an identity book.
+This book should contain a photograph of the officer in question and the crest of the Scottish Courts and Tribunals Service.
 Further, it must be signed by the sheriff clerk responsible for the geographical area in which the sheriff officer works.
-Sheriff officers must show you their ID if you ask to see it.
+Sheriff officers must show you their identity book if you ask to see it.

 Where legal papers are being delivered, sheriff officers may be accompanied by a witness.
-As such a witness is not a sheriff officer and they will not carry with them the same form of identification as the sheriff officer.
+As such a witness is not a sheriff officer, they will not carry with them the same form of identification as the sheriff officer.

-Where you want to confirm the identity of someone saying they are a sheriff officer, you can ask for the name of the firm the sheriff officer works for and contact the.
+If you want to confirm the identity of someone saying they are a sheriff officer, you can ask for the name of the firm the sheriff officer works for and contact them.

-For further information, read guidance on Sheriff officer powers when they visit your home or business.
+For more information, see the Scottish Government’s guidance on Sheriff officer powers when they visit your home or business.